DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Enable custom event scripts**

 It's possible to trigger custom scripts for a number of actions in ES-DE, as is discussed [below](USERGUIDE-DEV.md#custom-event-scripts), and this setting decides whether this functionality is enabled.

+**Browsing custom events**

+This option, which depends on _Enable custom event scripts_ being activated, will also generate custom events when navigating the system and gamelist views.
+Note that this could introduce a lot of latency into the application so only enable it if you absolutely need it.

 **Only show games from gamelist.xml files**